wjma90/google-drive-upload/README.md

 Use [Windows Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-Again, it has not been officially tested on windows, their shouldn't be anything preventing it from working.
+Again, it has not been officially tested on windows, there shouldn't be anything preventing it from working.
 Report if you got it working by creating an issue.

 ## Installing and Updating